Michael-Reefe/VoronoiBinning.jl/README.md

   allows the user to change them if one wishes.
 Similarly, the weighting scheme used by the `WeightedVoronoi` defaults to the one used in `vorbin`, but may also be changed to be any arbitrary function of the signal and the noise.
 - The `weights` return value is not the same as the `scale` return value from `vorbin`.
 More specifically, `weights = 1/scale^2`.
+- The `area` return value is also not the same as the `area` return value from `vorbin`. `vorbin` always returns the area in pixel units, whereas this version will return the area in whatever units the input data are provided in.
+This just means that the julia return value will be multiplied by
+  `pixel_size^2` compared to the python value.
 - Due to Julia's JIT compiler and more specific optimizations implemented for this package (using LoopVectorization.jl), the runtimes compared to the python package are much faster.
 To get a general idea, testing with the default options on my laptop with a 600x600 image runs in 224 seconds, compared to 1123 seconds using the python version.
 For a smaller 200x200 image, the julia version ran in 4 seconds compared to 20 seconds for the python version.